aa-sri/testing/README.md

 # testing
-# Webhook integration job configured
+# Webhook integration job configured!
+# Lets it builds or not.